tobyguelly/gojwt/README.md

   - If the token has not been signed yet, the error `ErrTokNotSig` is returned
   - If an invalid secret was passed, the error `ErrInvSecKey` is returned
   - If the signature algorithm given in the JWT `Header` is not supported, the error `ErrAlgNotImp` is returned
+  - If the token has expired or is not valid yet based on the `ExpirationTime` and `NotBefore` claims, `ErrInvTokPer` is returned
 ```go
 err := jwt.Sign("mysecret")
 if err == nil {